 A joint arrangement is defined as one over which two or more parties have joint control, which is the contractually agreed sharing of control over an arrangement.
 This exists only when the decisions about the relevant activities (being those that significantly affect the returns of the arrangement) require the unanimous consent of the parties sharing control.
 There are two types of joint arrangements, joint operations ("JO") and joint ventures ("JV").
 A JO is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the assets and obligations for the liabilities, relating to the arrangement.
-A JV is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the joint venture.
-As at August 31, 2023 and 2022, the Company did not have any JV or JO.
+A JV is a joint arrangement whereby the parties that have rights to the net assets of the joint venture.
+As at August 31, 2024 and 2023, the Company did not have any JV or JO.